 No. 8 Air Experience Flight (8 AEF) is one of twelve Air Experience Flights run by the Air Cadet Organisation of the Royal Air Force.
-It was formed in the 1950s, along with the other AEFs, with the aim of teaching basic flying to members of the Air Training Corps, Combined Cadet Force (RAF Section) and occasionally, the Girls Venture Corps Air Cadets and the Air Scouts.
-It is based at DCAE Cosford is parented by the University of Birmingham Air Squadron (UBAS).
+It was formed in 1958 with the aim of teaching basic flying skills to members of the Air Training Corps, Combined Cadet Force (RAF Section), the Girls Venture Corps Air Cadets and the Air Scouts.
+It is based at RAF (DCAE) Cosford and is parented by the University of Birmingham Air Squadron (UBAS).

 To find out more about becoming a Cadet visit the Royal Air Force Air Cadets Home Page.

 Air Experience Flight (AEF) pilots are current or former RAF pilots, and (occasionally) highly experienced commercial pilots who volunteer to pass on their knowledge and enthusiasm for flying to cadets.
 Many AEF pilots are former cadets themselves.
 Cadets flying with the AEF will be joining a long list of cadets going back over 50 years – including royalty - who have benefitted from this fantastic experience and many former cadets have gone on to have successful careers in aviation.